-Whether you’re hoping to become a doctor or are just interested in the medical and health fields, these OCW projects offer numerous resources well worth taking advantage of.
+Whether you’re hoping to become a doctor, looking for the top online BSN programs, or are just interested in the medical and health fields, these OCW projects offer numerous resources well worth taking advantage of.

 - JHSPH OCW: Johns Hopkins, one of the most prestigious medical schools in the U.S., offers dozens of free courses from its public health program.

 - Open Michigan Medical: The OCW project at the University of Michigan includes a huge collection of medical courses and resources.

 - Tufts OCW: Visitors to the Tufts OCW collection will find free material from the School of Dental Medicine, School of Medicine, School of Nutrition Science and Policy, and the School of Veterinary Medicine.